aharris856/Algorithms-and-stuff/README.md

 # Algorithms-and-stuff
-Just a few algorithms implemented, unlike my other repositories I am making each one of the algorithms runable on their own in their own file without needing seperate runfile for all the cases.
+Just a few algorithms implemented, unlike my other repositories I am making each one of the algorithms runable on their own in their own file except for BFS and DFS, these are however all in one file so no dependecy file needed.
+Both Breadth first search and Depth frist earch are in the same file called 'XFSGraph.java' .

 ## PLANNED CONTENT:
    ### Graph Traversals:
-        BFS [done]  -> BFSGraph.java
+        BFS [done]  -> XFSGraph.java
-        DFS [ ]
+        DFS [done]  -> XFSGraph.java
         Djikstra's [ ]
         A* [ ]
    ### Sorting Algorithms: